martin-olivier/dylib/README.md

 ## Dylib Exceptions

 `handle_error`
-This exception is thrown when the library failed to load or the library encountered symbol resolution issues
+This exception is raised when the library failed to load or the library encountered symbol resolution issues

 `symbol_error`
-This exception is thrown when the library failed to load a symbol.
+This exception is raised when the library failed to load a symbol.
 This usually happens when you forgot to put `DYLIB_API` before a library function or variable